dinki/View-Assist/View Assist dashboard and views/README.md

-# View Assist dashboard 2.0
+# View Assist Dashboard 2.0

 We have been hard at work making the frontend of View Assist look better.
 It was a team effort and I would like to thank JimmyJamesBob and Flab for their hardwork in making this possible.
 It was quite a lot of work and the results are fantastic.
 View Assist is now looking like it should.
 Below you will find some of the improvements as well as how to update.
 We welcome your feedback, observations and suggestions.